angular/angular/aio/content/guide/testing.md

   header="app/demo/demo.testbed.spec.ts (provide ValueService in beforeEach">
 </code-example>

-Then inject it inside a test by calling `TestBed.get()` with the service class as the argument.
+Then inject it inside a test by calling `TestBed.inject()` with the service class as the argument.

+**Note:** We used to have `TestBed.get()` instead of `TestBed.inject()`.
+The `get` method wasn't type safe, it always returned `any`, and this is error prone.
+We decided to migrate to a new function instead of updating the existing one given the large scale use that would have an immense amount of breaking changes.

 <code-example
   path="testing/src/app/demo/demo.testbed.spec.ts"